Sundarti Supriyanto: Bukit Merah double murders

-On 28 May 2002, 22-year-old Sundarti Supriyanto killed her employer Angie Ng and Ng’s daughter Crystal Poh.
-By then, she did so due to her getting harshly abused and starved by her employer to the point of losing control and thus committed the double murders.
+On 28 May 2002, 22-year-old Sundarti Supriyanto killed her employer Angie Ng and Ng’s daughter Crystal Poh, due to her being harshly abused and starved by Ng to the point of losing control.

-Prior to the incident, Sundarti had been experiencing both physical abuse and deprivation of food by Ng, who often would find fault in her and sometimes deprived her of food for days.
-Sundarti first realised this when she saw two other maids, known to her as Aminah and Jami, had their hairs pulled or got slapped for any small errors in their work.
+Prior to the incident, Sundarti had been experiencing both physical abuse and deprivation of food by Ng, who often would find fault in her and sometimes deprive her of food for days.
+Sundarti first realised this when she saw two other maids, known to her as Aminah and Jami, having their hairs pulled or got slapped for any small errors in their work.
 At one point, she saw Aminah being thrown out of the house for perceived mistakes in her work, leading to police coming to the doorstep.
 After both Aminah and Jami resigned from their jobs, Sundarti began to bear the full brunt of mistreatment.

-Initially, Sundarti, whose main job was to prepare food for the family and care for Ng’s two children, would get to help herself with some biscuits or bread in the office or leftovers from the Poh family’s meals, but gradually, Sundarti was not allowed to touch the family’s leftover food as Ng told her she was dissatisfied with Sundarti’s work performance and thus she was not deserving of any food.
+Initially, Sundarti, whose main job was to prepare food for the family and care for Ng’s two children, would get to help herself to some biscuits or bread in the office or leftovers from the Poh family’s meals, but gradually, Ng told her she was dissatisfied with Sundarti’s work performance and disallowed Sundarti from touching the family’s leftover food.
 Also, whenever Drake Poh was not at home having meals or going overseas, Ng did not allow the maid to eat.
 She was also displeased with Sundarti asking for food from her or any of her employees from her office, and even told the employees to not give the maid any food.
-Still, Sundarti would continue to ask for food, and the employees of Ng’s office sympathize with her and thus would give her biscuits or bread whenever Ng was not there looking.
+Still, Sundarti would continue to ask for food, and the employees of Ng’s office sympathized with her and thus would give her biscuits or bread whenever Ng was not there looking.
 Sundarti even said once that she was forced to eat the faeces of Ng’s children.

 On the fateful day of 28 May 2002, at around morning in Ng’s flat, Sundarti was given two packets of instant noodles by Ng, who grudgingly did so after the maid incessantly told her about her hunger.
 However, Ng asked her to eat the noodles raw, and told her to eat in the kitchen toilet.
 Sundarti, who put the noodles and sauce in a plastic container filled with hot water, only got to eat a few bites before Ng took her to her Bukit Merah office.
 Over there, later in the afternoon, Ng again physically abused the maid over not properly caring for the children.
 This caused Sundarti to finally snap and angrily asked why did Ng have to cause hurt and humiliation to her daily.
 Ng, in response, scolded her and scratched the maid’s face in the face of her defiance.
 This sparked a fight between the women.